czerwonk/junos_exporter/README.md

 ## Remarks
 This project is an alternative approach for collecting metrics from Juniper devices.
 The set of metrics is minimal to increase performance.
-We (a few friends from the Freifunk communiy and myself) used the generic snmp_exporter before.
+We (a few friends from the Freifunk community and myself) used the generic snmp_exporter before.
 Since snmp_exporter is highly generic it comes with a lot of complexity at the cost of performance.
 We wanted to have an KIS and vendor specific exporter instead.
 This approach should allow us to scrape our metrics in a very time efficient way.